Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Block Likelihood Estimation

-The subscript $m$ highlights the method's dependence on the number of considered blocks.
+The subscript $m$ highlights the method's dependence on the number of blocks.
+When $m=1$ or $m=2$, the full likelihood is recovered.
 Additionally, there is a significant dependence on the chosen configuration for the blocks $\Delta$; however, we omit this to prevent the notation from becoming too intricate.

+A common strategy is to use 0/1 weights for $\omega_{ij}$, that is, only pairs of neighboring or nearby blocks are considered.
+Proximity can be measured, for example, by the Euclidean distance between their centers of mass (see \citealp{eidsvik2014estimation}).